Chinese New Year in London

 London Chinese New Year Events At The London Eye

-From February 23 - 25, 2018 (TBA) the London Eye will feature lots of special events to commemorate the ocassion, including a specially designed lightshow every hour from 4:00 pm, Dragon and Lion Dancers, special appearances from the Kung Fu Panda characters and many more "surprises"!
+when the London Eye will feature lots of special events to commemorate the ocassion, including a specially designed lightshow every hour from 4:00 pm, Dragon and Lion Dancers and many more "surprises"!

 Where: The Coca Cola London Eye